 Jan.
-14, Sony Pictures Television said Monday.
+14. Sony Pictures Television

-Oz of the country, "Dr. Oz" will be replaced by "The Good Dish," a combination talkcooking show where hosts Daphne Oz, Gail Simmons and Jamika Pessoa will serve up a dish of the day.
-Producers boasted it would be "the most fun you can have in the kitchen without having to do the dishes."
+The heart surgeon and talk show host is running for the U.S. Senate as a Republican in Pennsylvania.
+In many parts of the country, "Dr. Oz" will be replaced by "The Good Dish," a combination talkcooking show where hosts Daphne Oz.
+Gail Simmons and Jamika Pessoa will serve up a dish of the day.
+Producers boasted it would be "the most fun vou can have in the kitchen without having to do the dishes."
 "The Good Dish" begins Jan.
 17, Sony said.